elidavidsia/Physics-Lab/docs/1 Physics/2 Gravity/Problem_1.md

 ## 4. Extension to Elliptical Orbits

-While the above holds for circular orbits, Kepler’s Third Law still applies to elliptical ones using the semi-major axis \$a\$ in place of the radius \$r\$:
+While the above holds for circular orbits, Kepler’s Third Law still applies to elliptical ones using the semi-major axis $a$ in place of the radius $r$:

 **Kepler’s Third Law for Elliptical Orbits:**